 Data are collected from other Statistics Canada surveys and/or other sources.

-Data on Canadian merchandise trade are obtained on a Customs basis from the Canadian International Merchandise Trade (Customs Basis) - Statistical Program # 2201.
+Data on Canadian merchandise trade are obtained from Canadian International Merchandise Trade (Customs Basis) - Statistical Program # 2201.

 Additional inputs are sourced from other Statistics Canada programs.

 The administrative data are sourced from Statistics Canada, the Canadian Border Services Agency and the U.S. Census Bureau, and are compiled by the Canadian International Merchandise Trade program # 2201.

 Adjustments are applied to international merchandise trade data (customs basis) at aggregate levels (by NAPCS group and principal trading partner) by the program Canada's Balance of International Payments (No. 1534), to account for freight, changes of ownership, country of last shipment, prices and quantities of energy trade, and under-coverage.

 The major difference between customs and balance of payments concepts is that customs data reflect trade crossing from one economic territory to another whereas balance of payment data reflect changes of ownership between residents and non-residents of Canada.

 Data are validated by the program Canada's Balance of International Payments (No. 1534).

 This methodology type does not apply to this statistical program.